stratacommons/stratacommons.github.io/docs/organizer_admin_faq/updatinginfo.md

 ---
 title: Locking the Directory
-nav_order: 18
+nav_order:
 parent: Organizer Admin FAQ
 ---
-# Locking the Directory.
+# Locking Directory Edits

 *Can we lock certain information in the directory so owners can't change it?*